 Visitors to our counter-service lunch spot in Chicago’s Financial District will escape the monotony of their corporate cubicles and the bustle of the downtown streets for a colorfully rustic setting designed and decorated with the nostalgia of 1950s and ’60s Havana, Cuba.
 The multicultural menu offerings include specialties like duck confit banh mi topped with pickled Asian slaw, Puerto Rican yellow rice with panang curry chicken, and picadillo egg rolls with chipotle aioli.
 That’s in addition to a rotating lineup of made-from-scratch soups, my signature bacos “aka bao tacos,” Guatemalan Doughnuts made from mashed plantains and filled with Asian red beans, as well as seasonal homemade lemonades, and a sweet Jamaica-flower-based drink.

-With this latest (ad)venture, myself and my life partner, Chicago blues musician John Keebler, are paying homage to the familiar foods people have come to enjoy in their mothers’ and grandmothers’ kitchens growing up.
+With this latest (ad)venture, myself and my husband, John Keebler, are paying homage to the familiar foods people have come to enjoy in their mothers’ and grandmothers’ kitchens growing up.
 And despite the restaurant’s monkey moniker, no monkeys will be served on the menu — but we still hope you go ape over Spotted Monkey.